 Create a final project

 Using TikTok to create a final project allows students to showcase what they've been working on, either individually or as a group.
 For example, divide students into groups and have each one take a movie-type role, from acting and filming to script writing and directing.
-The end result could be a production that's far more impressive than a single student might be able to manage alone.
+The end result could be a collaborative production that's far more impressive than a single student might be able to manage alone.

 For inspiration, check out #finalproject on TikTok to see what other schools and students have already been doing from the more than one million videos logged under that hashtag.
 Here's a great example below: